 - Hold your baby.
 Holding your baby more may help them be less fussy in the evening.
 This will not spoil your baby.
 Try an infant carrier that you wear on your body to hold your baby close.

 - Gently rock your baby.
 Rocking calms your baby and can help your baby pass gas.
 When babies cry, they swallow air.
 They get more gas and more stomach pain, which causes them to cry more.
 Babies get in a cycle that is hard to break.
 Try an infant swing if your baby is at least 3 weeks old and can hold their head up.

 - Sing to your baby.

 - Hold your baby in an upright position.
 This helps your baby pass gas and reduces heartburn.

-- Try placing a warm towel or warm water bottle on the baby's stomach.
+- Try placing a warm towel or warm water bottle on your baby's stomach.